Welcome to Year 5

 Welcome to Year 5!

 Firstly, I would like to say what a pleasure it has been to teach Year 5 for our first few weeks of the Autumn term.
 We have begun our new topic ‘Anglo Saxons and Vikings’, which the children are eager to learn more about.
-We have also completed a unit in Literacy on Charlie and the Chocolate Factory, where the children produced some extremely emotive letters!
-We have a number of exciting visits/trips and opportunities planned for this year, which tie in with our topic learning.
-Our art work will focus primarily on drawing skills and using these to produce pictures associated with our topic, also.
+In Literacy, we have been studying Myths and Legends and will be continuing with instructions and non-chronological reports on mythical creatures.

 Year 5 is a busy, exciting and challenging year for the children.
 In the upper school, the children are expected to take a more mature and independent approach towards learning, whilst becoming increasingly responsible and self-motivated.
 We very much appreciate your support at home as we all work hard together to ensure that pupils are all prepared for their final year at Andover CE Primary.